 The most widely used drugs for hair loss are Minoxidil and Finasteride.
 The former is a topical lotion for the scalp.
 Its main disadvantage is that you need to apply 1-2 times every day.
 Once you stop using it, the effects will cease.
 The latter is an oral medication taken daily.

-Hair transplantation is becoming more and more well-favoured among the patients due to its high success and low risk rates.
+Hair transplantation is becoming more and more well-favoured among hair loss patients due to its high success and low-risk rates.
 Over time, hair loss can aggravate, which means that hair follicles lose their capability to produce new hair.
-For example, prolonged androgenic or scar alopecia is not amenable to any treatment other than surgical.
+For example, prolonged androgenic or scar alopecia is not curable with any treatment other than surgical intervention.

 A hair transplant makes it possible to get rid of balding areas once and for all, even in the most extreme cases.
 Today there are different methods of hair transplantation, the results of which may vary depending on hair and scalp quality.

-Therefore, we encourage you to approach the matter seriously while choosing the best transplant method for you.
+Therefore, we encourage you to carefully consider all the options while choosing the best transplant method for you.

 Stem cell therapy is a novelty in the field of restorative medicine.
 Recent research claims that stem cell therapy can be a safe and effective alternative to existing therapeutic ways of increasing hair density.

 Stem cells are able to regenerate throughout the life of the body and produce cells of different types.
-However, with time, stem cells also age and their replicative capacity decreases.
+However, with time, stem cells also age and their replicative capacity decrease.

 Each hair follicle contains stem cells which, if triggered, start multiplying and transforming into specific cells.
 A number of research groups in different countries have developed a topical solution with a stem cell constituent extract.